Skip to main content

 Prepackaged 524(g) Trust Proposal

 Claim treatment scope.
-The debtor's declaration described a line between claims to be channeled and claims to remain outside the trust.
-Ovarian and other gynecological cancer claims were the core trust population, while mesothelioma and lung cancer claims, governmental claims, and Canadian claims were excluded from the channeling injunction.
-That delineation formed a major part of the plan's premise: the trust would address a defined group of claims rather than all talc litigation.
+The debtor's first day declaration described a line between claims to be channeled and claims to remain outside the trust.
+Ovarian and other gynecological cancer claims were the core trust population, while mesothelioma and lung cancer claims, governmental claims, and Canadian claims were excluded from the channeling injunction and left unimpaired.

 Future Claimants' Representative.
 The debtor moved to appoint Randi S. Ellis as the future claimants' representative, a statutory requirement for a Section 524(g) plan.
-Court filings described her prior involvement in predecessor talc cases and in prepetition negotiations, and set compensation at $1,250 per hour plus expenses.
+That motion described her prior involvement in predecessor talc cases and in prepetition negotiations, and set compensation at $1,250 per hour plus expenses.
 The motion also disclosed a $250,000 initial retainer and a petition-date retainer balance of $265,495, along with historical prepetition compensation of $638,810.60 and expected annual insurance costs around $100,000.
-These disclosures underscore how the plan envisioned formal representation for future claimants but also show the cost structure tied to that role.

 Prepackaged path rather than postpetition bargaining.
 Red River positioned the case as a prepackaged plan that had already been voted on by claimants.
 The debtor said it had solicited votes before the filing and that acceptance exceeded the 75% threshold required for a Section 524(g) channeling injunction.
 J&J's announcement echoed that point, stating that the proposal had received sufficient support and that the plan terms represented a significant funding increase.
 The court, however, later focused on the validity of the solicitation process itself, which became a primary reason for dismissal.